 CAN EXPECT FROM YOUR PERSONALIZED MASSAGE SESSION!

 If you are anything like I was prior to the education that led to achieving my Massage Therapist License, you might have felt that the only real difference between massages was the degree of pressure that was being applied by the person performing the bodywork on you.

 I WAS QUITE WRONG ABOUT THAT!

 Therefore, instead of simply listing the types of massages that I am trained to provide, I thought I'd give a brief explanation of each; to better help you decide which modality you would like to receive, or at least furnish you with certain information that might have been foreign to you up until now.

 I've also hand-selected a few videos that do a great job of demonstrating precisely what you can expect from modalities that are, in some instances, considered "alternative" treatments, should you select that particular option for one of your sessions.
 Try not to let the terminology intimidate you; I've basically provided those clips that appear instructional by nature so you can see what the actual strokes look like and how they are performed within their specific type of massage.

 A firm grasp of anatomy, physiology, pathology, nutrition, and a myriad of healthful paradigms in general are in the hands of any massage therapist worth their salt.
-Therefore, from massage to massage, and often during each session, as they become clear to me - I will integrate a variety of techniques that are appropriate and beneficial to your overall physical and mental condition.
+Therefore, from massage to massage, and often during each session, as they become clear to me - I will integrate a variety of techniques that are appropriate and beneficial to your overall physical and mental well being.

 I hope one day you will entrust me to perform essential bodywork on you, and I promise it will be the best possible massage I can deliver to you each and every time out!